xiaogit00/covalent-docs/docs/content/index.md

 &nbsp;
 ## Supported Networks
-Learn more about all the [blockhain networks](/networks) we have indexed and support.
+Learn more about all the [blockchain networks](/networks) we have indexed and support.

 &nbsp;
 ## *Proof-of-Education* Campaigns